 Income from parametric contracts is initially recognized as a liability (reinsurance expense ceded: as an asset) and subsequently reported at fair value.
 All subsequent changes in fair value of the parametric contracts are recognized in earnings as income (reinsurance expenses) attributable to parametric contracts.
 The fair value of the contracts is determined based on management's best estimate of the discounted payouts (recoveries) resulting from the reasonably probable occurrence, magnitude and location of insured/reinsured events (based on historical trends and statistics) during the unexpired period of the contracts.
 At May 31, 2021, the fair value of these instruments was \$Nil and accordingly, all income and expenses on such contracts are recognized as income/expense in the Statement of Operations.
-The net realized gains on the parametric contracts are comprised of the following line items within the Statement of Operation: Income from parametric insurance contracts, Discounts awarded on parametric insurance contracts, Expenses on parametric reinsurance contracts, Claims paid on parametric insurance contracts, and Claims recovered on parametric reinsurance contracts, and are \$7,193,306 in EQ/TC SP, (\$924,057) in XSR SP, \$73,167 in CPU SP, (\$9,781,015) in CA SP and \$191,781 in COAST SP for the year ended May 31, 2021.
+The net realized gains on the parametric contracts, Discounts awarded on parametric insurance contracts, Expenses on parametric reinsurance contracts, and claims recovered on parametric reinsurance contracts, and are \$7,193,306 in EQ/TC SP, (\$924,057) in XSR SP, \$73,167 in CPU SP, (\$9,781,015) in CA SP and \$191,781 in COAST SP for the year ended May 31, 2021.